 Partitioned file structures and meta data are replicated on full replica and mapped extent RPS databases.
-File partitioning is not applicable on a working set RPS database.

-The database modes (or extents) are Full database replica, Mapped Extent, and Working Set.
+The database modes (or extents) are Full database replica and Mapped Extent.
 For details, see the following subsections.
+(The Working Set mode is deprecated in JADE 2020 and higher.)